dev-ahmadbilal/hexogen/README.md

 For a complete setup example with all prerequisites configured, check out our demo project:

-**[nestjs-hexogen-starter](https://github.com/dev-ahmadbilal/nestjs-hexogen-starter)** - A complete NestJS project with all required dependencies pre-configured, ready to use with hexogen for hexagonal architecture generation.
+**[nestjs-hexogen-starter](https://github.com/dev-ahmadbilal/nestjs-hexogen-starter)** - A complete NestJS project with all required dependencies pre-configured, ready to use with hexogen for CRUD API generation.

 This starter project includes: